hjmschoonvelde/CEU_ATA_2018/README.md

 * Pre-processing data.
 Going from text to data, including a few notes of caution.
 Discussion of the research design and research note.
 * Required reading:
 	* Denny, M. J., & Spirling, A. (2017).
 Text preprocessing for unsupervised learning: why it matters, when it misleads, and what to do about it.
 Working paper.
 	* Greene, Z., Ceron, A., Schumacher, G., & Fazekas, Z. (2016).
-The Nuts and Bolts of Au- tomated Text Analysis.
+The Nuts and Bolts of Automated Text Analysis.
 Comparing Different Document Pre-Processing Techniques in Four Countries.
 Working paper.

 *April 19: 15:30 - 17:10:*
 * Systematically describing and comparing texts.
 * Required reading:
 	* Chapters 3 and 4 of Silge, J., & Robinson, D. (2018).
 Text Mining with R: A Tidy Approach.
-O?Reilly Media, Inc. Available at [Link](https://www.tidytextmining.com)
+O'Reilly Media, Inc. Available at [Link](https://www.tidytextmining.com)

 *April 20: 15:30 - 17:10:*
-* Using dictionaries to measure sentiment, happiness and other things we?re interested in.
+* Using dictionaries to measure sentiment, happiness and other things we're interested in.
 * Required reading:
 	* Pennebaker JW & King L (1999) Linguistic styles: language use as an individual difference.
 Journal of Personality and Social Psychology, 77(6), 1296-1312.
 	*  Young, L., & Soroka, S. (2012).
 Affective news: The automated coding of sentiment in political texts.
 Political Communication, 29(2), 205-231.
 *Suggested reading:
 	* Rooduijn, M., & Pauwels, T. (2011).
 Measuring populism: Comparing two methods of content analysis.
 West European Politics, 34(6), 1272?1283.
 	* Rheault, L., Beelen, K., Cochrane, C., & Hirst, G. (2016).
-Measuring Emotion in Parliamen- tary Debates with Automated Textual Analysis.
+Measuring Emotion in Parliamentary Debates with Automated Textual Analysis.
 PLoS One, 11(12).
 * * Coding Assignment 1 due*

 *April 23: 09:00 - 10:40:*